Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves: Results under small deformations of the normal band structure

 \section{Results under small deformations of the normal band structure}

-In this section, we present the results for the cases where the band crossing deviated from $k_y=\pm \pi/2$ and the two orbitals have different hopping amplitudes (see Fig.~\ref{figSM3}a,d for the band structures), respectively.
-As illustrated in Fig.~\ref{figSM3}c,f, we see that the CDW gap $\Delta_{\mathrm{CDW}}$ remains roughly the same for a wide range of the deviation of the crossing point $k_0$ and difference of the hopping amplitudes $\zeta$.
-Inside the CDW gap, multiple edge bands appear which are localized at different sites along the edge.
+In this section, we present the results for the cases where the band crossing deviated from $k_y=\pm \pi/2$ and where the two orbitals have different hopping amplitudes [see Figs.~\ref{figSM3}(a) and \ref{figSM3}(d) for the band structures], respectively.
+As illustrated in Figs.~\ref{figSM3}(c) and \ref{figSM3}(f), we see that the CDW gap $\Delta_{\mathrm{CDW}}$ remains roughly the same for a wide range of the deviation of the crossing point $k_0$ and difference of the hopping amplitudes $\zeta$.
+Inside the CDW gap, multiple edge bands appear which are localized at different sites along the edge [see Figs.~\ref{figSM3}(c) and \ref{figSM3}(f)].